visionsystemsgmbh/programming_examples/CAN/c.sharp/README.md

 properly and there is a functional connection between USB-CAN and your CAN bus (termination), the example program should run as it is.

+## CMake support in Windows

+If you have CMake version 3.8 and later as also Visual Studio, you can use CMake to create your Visual Studio project.
+Usually, it is enough to open this folder with Visual Studio, and it will automatically create a solution/project using `CMakeLists.txt` file.

 [1] Doxygen project: http://www.stack.nl/~dimitri/doxygen/